 A continuous data set was developed by calculating the number of seconds of event behaviour that occurred in simulated hour of data (1200 s for the frequent behaviour, 120 s for moderate behaviour, and 12 s for the infrequent behaviour respectively).
 The event behaviour seconds were then transformed into a percentage of total time (as is often shown in behaviour studies in the form of an activity budget), as well as frequency of occurrence.

 To compare against this continuous data, or ‘actual behaviour’, one-zero and pinpoint sampling were used on the simulated data sets.
 Three interval lengths (5 s, 50 s, and 500 s) were used for both pinpoint and one-zero sampling.
-This resulted in six data sets being developed.
+This resulted in nine-hundred data sets (nine combinations of simulation parameters and sampling parameters, each combination simulated 100 times) being developed.

 The data generated from the pinpoint and one-zero sampling was then converted into percentages to compare against the continuous data.
 The error rates for one-zero and pinpoint sampling were calculated for each of their three interval lengths.